1146976048qq/SIFN-RRS/README.md

 We are applying for permission ..., please wait patiently.

-If you need a code urgently, please contact the company staff Hao Qian（Second Author）: qianhao.qh@antgroup.com
+If you need the code urgently, please contact the company staff Hao Qian（Second Author）: qianhao.qh@antgroup.com